A list of Exchanges that will be used to create the Client's execution pipeline.

 The Client accepts and composes a list of Exchanges into an “exchange pipeline”

-which receive a stream of Operations the Client
+which receive a stream of Operations the Client wishes to execute, and return a stream

 of OperationResults.

-handles GraphQL operations, and exchanges handle the creation, execution,
+This is the basis for how urql handles GraphQL operations, and exchanges handle the creation, execution,

-and control flow of exchanges for the Client
+and control flow of exchanges for the Client.

 To easily get started you should consider using the dedupExchange, cacheExchange and fetchExchange these are all exported from the core package.